 - Product sampling also provides a positive customer experience.

-A positive customer experience is element companies need to turn their targeted audience into loyal customers.
+A positive customer experience is an element for companies needing to turn their targeted audience into loyal customers.

-Possibly all product and marketing managers know about product sampling is from the traditional way.
+Possibly all product and marketing managers only know about the traditional way of sampling.